kubernetes/kubectl/docs/maintainers/issue_backlog.md

 #### Stakeholder and Contributor

-A stakeholder typically files the issue, wants to see the work done, and will review PRs that address the issue - or find reviewers.
+A stakeholder typically files the issue, wants to see the work done, and will personally review, or find reviewers for, PRs that address the issue.

-The contrbutor is the issue assignee - they provide the PR for review.
+The contrbutor is the issue assignee - they provide PR for review to close the issue.

-The stakeholder may become the contributor, but then they must find someone else to review the PR.
-They must find a new stakeholder to review the work and help follow through on issue closure.
+The stakeholder may become the contributor.
+Then they must find a new stakeholder to review the work and help follow through on issue closure.

 #### Encapsulated